-Not necessarily, as a self-employed worker, your files belong to you, so you will naturally leave with your files.
+Not necessarily.
+As a self-employed worker, your files belong to you, so you will naturally leave with your files.
 As an employee, only your personnal notes belong to you, records and clients belongs to the clinic.

 Contracts between insured and insurer stipulate that upon request, the insured must provide his/hers file in order to be reimbursed.
-In such a case, either you give the file to your client, or with his/hers permission, directly to the insurer.
+In such a case, either you give the file to your client, or with his/hers whiten permission, directly to the insurer.
 These notes include client contact information, care dates and evolution notes.
 The personal notes belong to therapist and are confidential, even in the case of a formal request from the court.

 YES, this allows RITMA to keep your file up to date.

-YES, your must keep your invoice and the receipt of your annual RITMA contribution in order to give them to your accountant for your tax report.
+YES, you must keep your invoice and the receipt of your annual RITMA contribution in order to give them to your accountant for your tax report.
 For any other information, refer to your accountant.